On Academy Award night lets play around with movie titles and make them about gymnastics… pictured above “The Young Victoria… Komova”

 The age falsifying scandals continued into the new millennium forcing the FIG to impose exemplary punishments to the Federations who are the real responsibles as the athletes are only children obeying orders.

 - 17 AGAIN…. in gymnastics, Oksana Chusovitina feels 17 AGAIN all the time.

 In complete opposite 17 Again (2009) is a movie where a grown man wishes he could be a teenager again and he gets a second chance to taste adolescent life once more.

 In gymnastics 41 year-old Oksana Chusovitina trains and competes like if she was only 17.
 The 7-time Olympian is not thinking about retiring any time soon as she is currently preparing for the World Championships in Montréal this fall.

 - A LEAGUE OF THEIR OWN… in gymnastics it refers to the United States at every single team competition since 2011.

-A League of Their Own (1992) is a sport movie set in the 40s that tells a fictional story about the All-American Girls Professional Baseball League.
+A League of Their Own (1992) is a sports movie set in the 40s that tells a fictional story about the All-American Girls Professional Baseball League.
 The film portrays their joys and struggles as they try to succeed in a sport that was only played by men until they had to go away to fight in World War II.

-In gymnastics this title could easily refer to the US Team as they have been absolutely invincible at every single team competition since 2011.
+In gymnastics, this title could easily refer to the US Team as they have been absolutely invincible at every single team competition since 2011.

 - A WALK TO REMEMBER… certainly the Olympics in Sydney were A MEET TO REMEMBER